Learn more about AMP here

 Information, announcements, tools, and more for Afterschool Music Program (AMP and mini-AMP) and Camp parents and students

-The most frequently asked question, "How does the bus system work for AMP?"
+The most frequently asked question, "How does the transportation system work for AMP?"

-For Decatur AMP this year, we are continuing use of bus services provided by School District Services.
-In Dunwoody, Brookhaven and Little 5, we are still using our own shuttles.
-Our goals are, first and foremost, for the ride to be safe, second the routes to be efficient, and third, the experience as enjoyable, or at least, hassle free as possible for students.
+In all locations where we offer the Afterschool Music Program, we operate our own shuttles, using vehicles we own and our faculty and staff employees.
+Our goals are, first and foremost, for the ride to be safe, second, the routes to be efficient, and third, the experience to be as enjoyable, or at least, as hassle free as possible for all our AMP students.

 It's easy to take care of the logistics for your child(ren).
 How it works: